 Mr. Liston received a BA from Harvard College, and received his JD, magna cum laude, from Georgetown University Law Center, where he served as Editor-in-Chief of the law review.
 After serving as law clerk to the Hon.
 Dennis Jacobs of the US Court of Appeals for the Second Circuit, Mr. Liston practiced for eight years in the litigation department of Davis Polk & Wardwell LLP.

-Mr. Liston was appointed to the SUS, Inc. Board in August 2011.
-He also serves on the Governance and Resource Development Committees.
+Mr. Liston was appointed to the S:US, Inc. Board in August 2011.
+He also serves on the Governance Committee.

 CAROLYN P. POWELL